nyonson/raiju/README.md

 # configuration

-All flags can be listed with the `-h` flag.
+All flags can be found with the `-h` flag.

 ```
-# global flags
+# list global flags and subcommands
 raiju -h

-# subcommand flags
+# list a subcommand flags
 raiju nodes-by-distance -h
 ```

 *Global* flags (not subcommand flags) can also be set through environment variables or a configuration file.
-Flags overwrite environment variables which overwrite the configuration file.
+Flags overwrite environment variables which overwrite the configuration file values.

 Environment variables have a `RAIJU_` prefix appended to the flag name.
 For example, the global `host` flag can be set with the `RAIJU_HOST` environment variable.